DFE-Digital/bat-design-history/README.md

-# Becoming a teacher design history
+# Design history for becoming a teacher

 https://bat-design-history.netlify.com

-The design history uses the [GOV.UK Design System](https://design-system.service.gov.uk) and the [Eleventy](https://www.11ty.io) static site generator.

-## Document your designs
+## Purpose of this project

 This repository makes it easy to: